10 Different Types of Karate Explained

 Shorin-Ryu blends close-in and long-range battle maneuvers and employs joint locking, point-striking, and grappling rather than kicking or punching.

-Benefits of Shorin-Ryu includes:
+Benefits of Shorin-Ryu include:

 • Agility